A Bangkok to Ayutthaya day trip is one of the best things that you can do on a Bangkok itinerary.

 Wat Phra Si Sanphet was the most important temple in ancient Ayutthaya, as it was right by the Grand Palace.
-The 3 chedi that remain are probably the most impressive structures in Ayutthaya.
+The three towering chedis (stupas) that once enshrined the ashes of Ayutthaya kings that remain are probably the most impressive structures in Ayutthaya.

 Wat Thammikarat (Temple of the Roosters & Giant Buddha) is great because it is still a working temple.
 This gives it a whole different atmosphere with monks walking around and local people coming to worship.

 If you are visiting by bike it is well worth heading out to Somdet Phra Si Nakharin Park and exploring the path amongst the trees where you will find some less-visited ruins.